-Sarah Gamblin-Luig joined the CEMA in 2010 as a Program Specialist responsible for public information, community outreach, training, exercise and general emergency management.
+Sarah Gamblin-Luig joined the CEMA in 2010 as a Specialist responsible for public information, community outreach, training, exercise, and general topics in emergency management.
 In 2012, Sarah was promoted to Communications Center Coordinator taking responsibility for all notification and communication equipment and processes for the agency.
-In addition to those tasks, Sarah serves on a number of committees and advisory councils responsible for developing policy at the local, state and federal levels.
-She has also served as the lead on several high-profile events, including Major League Baseball Playoffs, National Hockey League Playoffs, Fair St. Louis and the city’s response to civil unrest in 2014.
+In addition to those tasks, Sarah has served on a number of committees and advisory councils responsible for developing policy at the local, state and federal levels.
+They have also served as the lead on several high-profile events, including Major League Baseball Playoffs, National Hockey League Playoffs, Fair St. Louis and the city’s responses to civil unrest.

-An authority on social media, Sarah is a member of the executive board of Social Media Club St. Louis, has been a speaker at the Missouri Emergency Management Conference, Northeast Illinois Public Information Officers Association Conference, the Red Cross Preparedness Academy, and has also presented to groups from the Federal Commission on School Safety, the St. Louis Federal Executive Board, the New Leaders Council, and the World Affairs Council of St. Louis.
-She has also been a consultant for several departments and organizations as they look to engage in using social media for local government or emergency response purposes.
+An authority on social media, Sarah has been a member of the executive board of Social Media Club St. Louis, has been a speaker at the Government Social Media Social for Safety Conference, Missouri Emergency Management Conference, Northeast Illinois Public Information Officers Association Conference, the Red Cross Preparedness Academy, and has also presented to groups from the Federal Commission on School Safety, the St. Louis Federal Executive Board, the New Leaders Council, and the World Affairs Council of St. Louis.
+They have also been a consultant for several departments and organizations as they look to engage in using social media for local government or emergency response purposes.
 In 2015, Sarah was appointed the Department of Homeland Security’s Science & Technology Directorate’s Social Media Working Group for Emergency Services and Disaster Management which establishes and collects best practices and solutions to be utilized by public safety officials throughout the nation.

-She is a member of the Government Social Media Organization, National Information Officers Association and the Engaging Local Government Leaders Organization.
-Sarah volunteers with Team Rubicon where she serves as the Midwest Territory Communications Manager overseeing marketing and communications for 10 states.
-She also volunteers as a bugler, performing Taps at military ceremonies and memorial services in the St. Louis area.
+Sarah is a member of the Government Social Media Organization, National Information Officers Association, and the Engaging Local Government Leaders Organization.
+They also work with Team Rubicon and serve as the Incident Management Team (IMT) Public Information Officer (PIO).
+They also volunteer as a bugler, performing Taps at military ceremonies and memorial services in the St. Louis area.

-Sarah has responded to several tornadoes and hurricanes across the country filling roles from incident commander to chainsaw operator.
+Sarah has responded to several tornadoes, floods, and hurricanes across the country filling roles from incident commander to chainsaw operator.